thegymnasium/seemingly-seamless/slides-intro.md

 ---

-### 🛠️ What we did
+### 🔍 What we did

 - Upgraded and migrated from Hawthorn to Redwood
-- Unified the marketing site and learner experience
+- Separated marketing site and learning platform
-- Built a seamless, login-aware platform
+- Unified the UX with a seamless, login-aware experience
-- Soft-redesigned the course catalog and key components
+- Refreshed the course catalog and core components
 - Customized MFEs using YAML and JSON for flexibility

 ---